 Workers make Social Security contributions each month, which appear on your paycheck as Federal Insurance Contributions Act (FICA) taxes.
 Upon retirement, you can begin to receive Social Security payments, which will continue throughout the rest of your life.
 How much you receive each month, however, depends on when you elect to begin taking benefits and whether you’ve reached full retirement age at that point.

 Full retirement age is the age at which you become eligible to start receiving full retirement benefits.
 It was 65 for many years, but the Social Security Administration amended that rule in 1983 because of increases in average life expectancy.
 Now, depending on the year you were born, you reach full retirement age sometime between 65 and 67.
 Full retirement age rises gradually from 1938 onward.
 Anyone born after 1960 reaches full retirement at 67.
+The Social Security Administration table below breaks down full retirement benefits for different age groups:

 What to Consider When Deciding the Best Age for Social Security Benefits